core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 MUST instead be encoded as just that byte string.
 An array with a single positive integer is an error.

-Values of 'bit' types defined in a 'union' type MUST be encoded using a CBOR text string data item (major type 3) and MUST contain a space-separated sequence of names of 'bit' that are set.
+Values of 'bits' types defined in a 'union' type MUST be encoded using a CBOR text string data item (major type 3) and MUST contain a space-separated sequence of names of 'bits' that are set.
 The encoding MUST be enclosed by the bits CBOR tag as specified in {{tag-registry}}.

 The following example shows the encoding of an 'alarm-state' leaf schema node